You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Squash is often grown with corn and beans using the ‘three sisters’ companion method

-Image: Squash plants ‘Crown Prince’ (supplied as 3 jumbo plugs) from Suttons
+Image: Squash plants ‘Crown Prince’ from Suttons

 Planting and harvesting your own vegetables is something immensely satisfying that every gardener can enjoy, regardless of the size of your plot or your level of experience.
 Follow these great tips, and pop in some quality veg plants this season.
 You won’t regret it!